devsugar-money/DGEmerald/Readme.md

 ### Question Editor

-The spreadsheet-like editor enables easy management of questions, including:
+The enhanced spreadsheet-like editor enables efficient management of questions, including:
-- Setting question text
+- Setting question text with rich-text formatting
-- Defining "Yes" and "No" paths
+- Defining "Yes" and "No" paths between questions
+- Selecting hints and learning materials from a centralized resource library
-- Adding hints, learning materials, and action items
+- Creating action items with custom trigger conditions (on Yes/No answers)
-- Setting termination messages
+- Setting termination messages with file upload capabilities
-- Configuring which answer (yes/no) triggers an action in the action plan
+- Intuitive modal interfaces for resource selection and editing

 ### Taking Surveys